-Hi, and Welcome to my Website.
+Hi, and Welcome to my Website, "Soulplay."
 I'm a professor and psychotherapist, specialzing in play therapy with children and families.
 I have a Ph.D. in Counseling from the University of New Orleans (2005).
 Once upon a time I completed my undergraduate and graduate studies in Psychology and Counseling at LSU and the University of Louisiana at Lafayette.
 Now I work in the field of mental health and teach at the University of North Texas at Dallas.
-I also teach part-time during summers at Johns Hopkins University in Baltimore, MD while maintaining a part-time, private practice in Dallas counseling children and families affected by psychological trauma.
+I also teach part-time during summers at The Johns Hopkins University in Baltimore, MD while maintaining a part-time, private practice in Dallas counseling children and families affected by psychological trauma.

 My gratitude regarding this journey begins with Kathryn Elliot from the University of Louisiana at Lafayette, where I completed a master's degree in psychology/rehabilitation counseling in 2002.
 Kathryn deeply influenced the way I conduct therapy and communicate with others.
 She was and remains a highly talented, humanistic psychotherapist.
 I am extremely grateful to Barbara Herlihy.
 She taught me throughout the doctoral program at the University of New Orleans to never lose sight of the most important part of teaching in higher ed: nurturing students and their development.
 I feel incredibly lucky to have been mentored by John Allan, the analyst who developed Jungian child counseling in schools in the 80's.
 Also been fortunate to attend multiple trainings in child analysis, archetypal psychology, as well as Sandplay® over the years at Jungian Institutes throughout the U.S. I'm currently finishing the process to become a certified sandplay therapist, a credential issued by the Sandplay Therapists of America (heartfelt gratitude to Jacki Kelly and Harriet Friedman for guiding me gently through this process!).